macCesar/tailwind-tss-color-generator/README.md

 - ### Margin
 	- For any element that uses the 'top', 'right', 'bottom', 'left' properties.

+## Sizing
+- ### Width
+	- For any element that uses the 'width' property.

+- ### Height
+	- For any element that uses the 'height' property.

 ## Effects
 - ### Opacity
 	- For any element that uses the 'opacity' property.